mlochbaum/BQN/doc/types.md

 The reason operations and namespaces are called "mutable" is that the values obtained from them—by calling an operation on particular arguments or reading a field from a namespace—[may change](lexical.md#mutation) over the course of the program.
 This property is caused by variable modification `↩`, which can directly change a namespace field, or change the behavior of an operation that uses the modified variable.
 This means that a program that doesn't include `↩` won't have such changes in behavior.
 However, there will still be an observable difference between immutable data and the mutable types: code that creates a mutable value (for example, a block function `{𝕩}`) creates a different one each time, so that two different instances don't [match](match.md) (`≡`) each other.
 Data values created at different times may match, but mutable values never will.

 An array is considered immutable because its shape, and what elements it contains, cannot change.
-An array has no identity outside these properties (and possibly its [fill element](fill.md)), so an array with a different shape or different elements would simply be a different array.
+An array has no identity outside these properties (and possibly its [fill element](fill.md), which also can't change), so an array with a different shape or different elements would simply be a different array.
 However, any element of an array could be mutable, in which case the behavior of the array would change with respect to the operation of selecting that element and calling it or accessing a field.

 ## Data types